Shares of Dish Network-A Fall to a New 52-Week Low | Comtex SmarTrend

 Shares of Dish Network-A Fall to a New 52-Week Low

-Shares of Dish Network-A (NASDAQ:DISH) traded at a new 52-week low today of $18.97.
-So far today approximately 91,000 shares have been exchanged, as compared to an average 30-day volume of 4.1 million shares.
+Dish Network-A (NASDAQ:DISH) traded today at a new 52-week low of $17.50.
+This new low was reached on below average trading volume as 246,000 shares traded hands, while the average 30-day volume is approximately 4.4 million shares.

 DISH Network Corp. provides a direct broadcast satellite subscription television, audio programming, and interactive television services to commercial and residential subscribers in the United States.